Last Updated on September 8, 2021.

 Limit Screen Time

 There’s no shortage of news articles, research studies, and documentaries like the Social Dilemma that illustrate our addiction to screens.
 What’s worse, our kids are addicted to screens.
 And while the jury may still be out on exactly how bad screens are for kids, we know that it does create attention issues, limits their desire to explore and learn, and impacts their cognitive development.
 Even tech moguls like Steve Jobbs and Bill Gates are known to have had strict screen time limits for their kids.
 So it’s best to error on the side of caution and stick to the APA guidelines for your child’s age.
+We love BARK to limit your kids screen time and monitor their online activity.

 Family dinner (or breakfast or lunch)